 But there was a time when she would never have imagined this day.

 The day Myat Noe was tricked, she was wearing her school uniform like any normal Myanmar girl.
 She keenly felt how lucky she was that her single mother worked so hard to allow her to attend school.
 She was determined to study hard and make something of her life.
 Her dedicated mother was out when she returned from school.
 A neighbor walked up to her home, accusing Myat Noe of stealing.
 She demanded that the young girl get into her car.
 Myat Noe wanted to refuse but was afraid to disobey an elder.
 The further they drove, the more worried she became.

 Suddenly the car stopped.
 The neighbor got out, took money from a man, and left Myat Noe standing on the side of the road.
 She started to cry as the man informed her that he had bought her to work in his brothel.
-She yelled “NO” and tried to explain that she was not that kind of girl.
-She did not want to be with boys for sex… she wanted to go back to school and be at home with her mother.
+She yelled, “NO!
+I do not want to be with boys for sex!”
+She wanted to go back to school and be at home with her mother.
 When she tried to run away, he caught her easily.
 As he beat her, he told Myat Noe that he would kill her and her family if she didn’t do what he said.

 He forced her to work in his brothel where she endured constant abuse.
 No one knew where she was… there was no one to hear her cries for help.
 She wished she were dead.